 Gadsby’s Convictional Statement Of Faith

-William Gadsby (1773-1844) was a Strict and Particular Baptist preacher, who for thirty-nine years served as pastor for the church meeting at Black Lane, Manchester.
+William Gadsby (1773-1844) was a Strict and Particular Baptist preacher, who for thirty-eight years served as pastor for the church meeting at Black Lane, Manchester.
 His son John (1808-1893) was an author and printer, who in 1835 started a new religious magazine entitled, “The Gospel Standard, Or, Feeble Christian’s Support.”
 He immediately gained the help of his father, together serving as its first Editors.

 The first Issue of the magazine was printed in August 1835, beginning with an “Address” to the “Christian Reader”, the content of which sets forth the articles of faith drawn up and embraced by the Editors (most likely the convictional statement of William Gadsby):